scc-digitalhub/scc-digitalhub.github.io/_posts/2020-04-17-cyclotron-tutorial.md

 }
 ```

 At this point, if you save and reopen the dashboard preview, the regional borders will already be visible on the map but not yet clickable.
-In order to add interactivity, open the vector layer configuration and give the *Style* property the following value, i.e., a function that will style the features on the map:
+In order to add interactivity, open the vector layer configuration and give the *Style function* property the following value, i.e., a function that will style the features on the map:

 ```
 e = function(feature) {